Steps to Recognize Normal Sinus Rhythm

-Heart Rate is between 60 bpm and 100 bpm
+Heart Rate Between 60 bpm and 100 bpm

 Sinus Rhythm is Regular